tiredpixel/frakup/README.markdown

 frakup is a *very* immature project, and, as such, is only suitable for testing and development.
 Indeed, it doesn't even support the restoration of files, yet!
 It also has no tests whatsoever ([RSpec](http://relishapp.com/rspec) tests yet to be added!).
 And it only works locally.
 You have been warned.

-frakup stores three main things in `target/`:
+frakup stores three main things in the target directory:

 *   `frakup.sqlite3`: This is a [SQLite](http://www.sqlite.org/) database which contains all information about the backup, including: paths; timestamps; modes; owners; and groups.
 *   `fileobjects/`: This contains all the files themselves.